You’re all excited about a shiny new website and rush to a domain registrar to grab a domain name.

 Because your choice on a domain name will impact the effectiveness of your online marketing.
 Why?
-It’s the first thing people see or hear before viewing your actual website.
+For one, it’s the first thing people see or hear before viewing your actual website.

-Example: If you meet someone at the coffee shop and they say, “Check out my website, it’s healthybakingforless.com” you instantly know (to some degree) what their site is about.
+Example: If you meet someone at the coffee shop and they say, “Check out my website, it’s healthyfoodie.com” you instantly know (to some degree) what their site is about.
 In fact, it’s going to partially form your opinion as to whether you even want to spend 5 minutes checking their site out.

 Determine Your USP